babab/DisPass/docs/en/installing.rst

 If you are using Archlinux, it is advised to install dispass `from the AUR <https://aur.archlinux.org/packages.php?K=dispass>`_.

+Installing from the AUR will also install the manpage, info documentation, zsh completion, desktop configuration and logo files and is therefore recommended on Arch.

 Using pip to download from the Python Package Index
 ===================================================